deepset-ai/haystack-integrations/integrations/titanml-takeoff.md

 ## Usage
 You can interact with takeoff deployed models using the `TakeoffGenerator` component in Haystack.
 To do so, you must have a takeoff model deployed.
 For information on how to do so, please read the takeoff docs [here](https://docs.titanml.co/docs/Docs/launching/).

 The following example deploys a Llama-2-7B-Chat-AWQ model using takeoff locally on port 3000.
+You can get a free license [here](https://www.titanml.co/contact).

 ```bash
 docker run --gpus all -e TAKEOFF_MODEL_NAME=TheBloke/Llama-2-7B-Chat-AWQ \